 🥗 Where to Use

-Quick pickled onions are superb toppings for many dishes!
+These quick pickled red onions are the perfect topping for many dishes!
 Here are some ideas for where to use them.

 Burgers - many people use raw red onions on their burgers, which are absolutely delicious!
 But for something a bit different, try adding these pickled ones to your burger along with your other favorite toppings.

-Tacos - these onions go great on tacos and other Mexican dishes like carnitas.
+Tacos - these onions go great on your other favorite Mexican dishes like carnitas and fish tacos.
 This is a time when the Mexican version of this recipe comes in very handy, because it goes with the other flavors of Mexican cuisine.

 Salads - Adding pickled red onions on top of salads gives them a little kick and extra flavor.
 Plus, since most salads are full of raw vegetables, the pickled onions are something a little different and therefore an exciting addition.